GUIDELINES DEVELOPED BY PSANZ

 Using an evidence-based approach, this guideline aims to improve the management and outcome of care for women with DFM.
 The guideline covers 2 key areas, namely information provided to pregnant women regarding DFM, and management protocols for clinicians caring for women presenting with DFM.

-PSANZ Clinical Practice Guideline for Perinatal Mortality
+PSANZ Clinical Practice Guideline for Care Around Stillbirth and Neonatal Death

-The main purpose of the guideline is to enable a high quality systematic approach to the provision of care around the time of a perinatal death including investigation and audit and bereavement care for parents across Australia and New Zealand (ANZ).
+The main purposes of the guideline is to enable a high quality systematic approach to the provision of care around the time of a perinatal death including investigation and audit and bereavement care for parents across Australia and New Zealand (ANZ).

 National Antenatal Guidelines – Module 1